godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Creation Steps.md

 	1. Create your Grimoire from spells you have access to.
 		1. At Tier 1, your Grimoire can contain Rank 0-3 spells.
 		2. Your Grimoire can contain a number of spells equal to your Tier * 10.
-		3. You have any spell that either does not have an access requirement or you meet the requirement for.
+		3. You have access to any spell that either does not have an access requirement or you meet the requirement for.
 8. What are your useful quirks?
 	1. Select a General Perk.
 	2. You may select a second General perk, but you must also take a Tragic Flaw if you do so.
 9. What equipment do you use?
-	1.
+	1. Denote your Starting Wealth, using this chart.